iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

    commit the changes to the selected branch.
 If you commit to a new branch, Iterative Studio will also create a Git pull request from the new branch to the base branch.
-7. Now, click on Commit changes.
+7. Now, click on `Commit changes`.
 8. At this point, the new model appears in the models dashboard.
 9. In your Git repository, you will find that an entry for the new model has been created in the `artifacts.yaml` file in the repository's root.
 If you